 Whether for a luncheon or classroom workshop, we offer business startup and management training across the state, year-round.
-We cover topics ranging from QuickBooks, and advertising, to business startup, and strategic planning.
+We cover topics ranging from QuickBooks, and marketing, to business startup, and strategic planning.
 Click here for information.

 Our business specialists host regularly scheduled networking events in towns across the state.
 These events serve as a venue for local entrepreneurs and business owners to connect, share ideas, and learn more about new business management practices.
 Visit our Online Training Center to access in-demand business resources.

 We offer personal, one-on-one business assistance to entrepreneurs and small business owners across the state.
 Our business specialists and consultants can work with you virtually or in-person.
 To request an appointment, please email firstname.lastname@example.org